payara/Payara-Community-Documentation/documentation/extended-documentation/hazelcast.md

   * [7.4 restart-hazelcast](#74-restart-hazelcast)

 # 1. Overview
-This page covers how to use the new Hazelcast functionality introduced in Payara 4.1.151.
+This page covers how to use the Hazelcast functionality in Payara 4.1.152.
 Hazelcast is an In-Memory Data Grid, providing Web and EJB session persistence, and implementing JSR107 (JCache) in Payara Server.

 # 2. Documentation Conventions